Security requirements for using Partner Center or Partner Center APIs

 For more information, see the Monitoring administrative relationships and self-service DAP removal guide, the Delegated administration privileges FAQ, and the NOBELIUM targeting delegated administrative privileges guide.

-Additionally, DAP will be deprecated soon, and we strongly encourage all partners who are actively using DAP to manage your customer tenants and move towards a least privilege Granular Delegated Admin Privileges model to securely manage your customers tenant.
+Additionally, DAP will be deprecated soon.
+We strongly encourage all partners who are actively using DAP to manage their customer tenants and move towards a least privilege Granular Delegated Admin Privileges model to securely manage their customers' tenants.

 Transition to least privilege roles to manage your customer tenants

-Because DAP will be deprecated soon, Microsoft highly recommends moving away from the current DAP model, which gives admin agents standing or perpetual global admin access and replacing it with a fine-grained delegated access model.
-The fine-grained delegated access model reduces the security risk to customers and the impact on them.
+Because DAP will be deprecated soon, Microsoft highly recommends moving away from the current DAP model (which gives Admin agents standing or perpetual Global admin access) and replacing it with a fine-grained delegated access model.
+The fine-grained delegated access model reduces security risks to customers and the effects of those risks on them.
 It also gives you control and flexibility to restrict access per customer at the workload level of your employees who are managing your customers' services and environments.

 For more information, see the Granular delegated admin privileges (GDAP) overview, information on least-privileged roles, and the GDAP FAQ